MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 The quantization weights are determined by recursively distributing each coefficient's weight to each of its neighbours, i, scaled by
 $\texttt{quantNeighWeight}[i] \div 256$.

+### `--predictionWithDistributionEnabled=0|1`
+Controls the activation of prediction within levels of detail based on the distribution of predictors.

+### `--max_points_per_sort_log2_plus1=INT-VALUE`
+Specifies the maximum number of points per sort used in attribute coding based on morton code in case the number of LoDs is equal to 1.

+### `--attributeInterPredictionEnabled=0|1`
+Controls the activation of inter prediction of attribute.

+### `--attributeInterPredSearchRange=INT-VALUE`
+Specifies the search range for nearest neighbour search in inter prediction candidate for attribute coding.
+A value of -1 indicates that the full range is used for the search.

+### `--QPShiftStep=INT-VALUE`
+(Encoder only)
+Specifies the QP shift step used to derive the QP shift for attribute coding in inter predicted frames.

 Attribute recolouring (encoder only)
 ------------------------------------